What happens if two teams are level on points and goals at the end of the season?

 Places in the first preliminary round of the UEFA Europa League are no longer reserved for teams qualifying by way of the Respect Fair Play rankings (since 2015/16), with bonuses instead paid to the clubs and the league.

 Official UEFA delegates carry out the Fair Play assessments, based on criteria such as positive play, respect for the opponents and referee, crowd behaviour and the conduct of club officials, as well as the number of bookings and red cards awarded.
 All competitive club and national team matches falling under UEFA's jurisdiction are assessed.

-Click here for all addresses of the clubs and capital companies.
+Click here for all addresses of the clubs.